SkyWest Airlines: Current fleet

 SkyWest has the largest fleet of any regional airline in the United States.
 Since 2015, the airline has exclusively operated jet aircraft.
 Most SkyWest aircraft are painted in the livery of partner carriers, but SkyWest does have a small number of aircraft in its own livery that can be operated for any partner airline as needed.

 SkyWest is a major operator of the Bombardier CRJ family of regional jets, was the launch customer for CRJ200, is the largest operator of the CRJ200 and took delivery of the last CRJ ever built, a CRJ900.
 The airline is also the largest operator of the Embraer 175.

-Like most regional airlines in the United States, SkyWest is subject to scope clause requirements of its mainline carrier partners and their pilot unions; those requirements limit the size of the aircraft flown by a regional airline, measured in seat capacity.
+Like most regional airlines in the United States, SkyWest is subject to scope clause requirements of its mainline carrier partners and their pilot unions; those requirements limit the size of the number aircraft flown by a regional airline of a particular seating capacity or max gross takeoff weight.

-As of August 2025, SkyWest Airlines operates the following aircraft:
+As of December 2025, SkyWest Airlines operates the following aircraft: